baggepinnen/ControlSystemIdentification.jl/docs/src/nonlinear.md

 If everything went as expected, the model should be able to predict the output reasonably well, and the estimated model should have a resonance peak around 20rad/s (compare with Fig. 8 in the report).

-The dataset consists of two different experiments, here, we used one for identification and another one for validation.
-They both differ in the amplitude of the input.
-Ideally, we'd use a dataset that mixes different amplitudes for training.
+The dataset consists of two different experiments.
+In this case we used one for identification and another one for validation.
+The experiments differ in the amplitude of the input.
+Ideally, we would use a dataset that combines different amplitudes for training.